 If you can entertain your audience, a potential sponsor already has something they can work with.

-The key ingredient is hard work; you’ve got to do things you’re competitors aren’t able or willing to do.
-And most importantly you have to answer the question; who are you?
+The key ingredient is hard work; you’ve got to do things your competitors aren’t able or willing to do.
+And most importantly, you have to answer the question; who are you?